sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 What happens behind the scene:

-- API creates PaymentIntent against Stripe API and returns stripePaymentIntentClientSecret inside transaction's protectedData.
+- API creates PaymentIntent against Stripe API and returns _stripePaymentIntentClientSecret_ inside the transaction's _protectedData_.
 - Booking is created at this step - so, availability management will block dates for conflicting bookings.
-- Automatic expiration happens in 15 minutes, if process is not transitioned to 'transition/confirm-payment' before that.
+- Automatic expiration happens in 15 minutes, if process is not transitioned with _transition/confirm-payment_ before that.
-- After this call, created transaction is saved to session storage in Sharetribe Web Template (or existing inquiry tx is updated).
+- After this call, the newly created transaction is saved to session storage in Sharetribe Web Template (or existing inquiry transaction is updated).

 **When you intend to save card details**, a new parameter needs to be passed if card details are saved at the same time:
-`setupPaymentMethodForSaving`
+`setupPaymentMethodForSaving`.

 ```js
 sdk.transactions.initiate({